chyhsu/stats507-coursework/README.md

-# PDF Translator from English to Traditional Chinese
+# PDF Translator

-A specialized tool that transforms English PDF documents into Traditional Chinese using Google's Gemini AI.
-This application intelligently processes PDFs by extracting both textual content and visual elements, then generates high-quality LaTeX code that maintains the original document's layout while providing accurate Chinese translations.
+A specialized tool that transforms English PDF documents into multiple languages using Google's Gemini AI.
+This application intelligently processes PDFs by extracting both textual content and visual elements, then generates high-quality LaTeX code that maintains the original document's layout while providing accurate translations, finally, it compiles the LaTeX code to PDF.

 ## Features

-- **PDF Processing**: Extract text with position information and convert pages to images
+- **PDF Processing**: Extract text with huggingface model "facebook/nougat-base" and convert pages to images
 - **AI-Powered Translation**: Generate LaTeX code using Google Gemini AI
 - **LaTeX Compilation**: Automatically compile LaTeX to PDF using XeLaTeX
 - **Structured Output**: Organized directory structure for images, text, LaTeX, and output PDFs